George-lewis/george-lewis.github.io/__pages/resume.markdown

 - ##### Warehouse Associate - UPS Supply Chain Solutions (Summer 2019)

   - Developed ability to work independently while being part of a team
-  - Licensed to operate several types of machinery
+  - Trained and licensed to operate several kinds of warehouse lifts and trucks

 - ##### Bartender - The Blind Duck (09/2018 - 4/2019)

   - Communication skills developed through cooperating with coworkers in a fast paced environment and through interacting with customers
   - Licensed to serve alcohol in Ontario

+- **Grocery Clerk - Metro Richeliu (09/2015 - 09/2018)**

+  - Developed problem-solving skills by assisting customers
+  - Developed time-management skills by having a set number of duties that must be completed in a fixed timeframe